adamkewley/pathaliases/README.md

 }
 ```

-Which can then be used to give code some path-independence:
+Which can be used to make codebases independent from paths:

 ```python
 # Before